 Dyshidrotic eczema is an ongoing (chronic) skin condition.
 It causes a burning, itching feeling.
 Severe dyshidrotic eczema may also cause a blistering rash.
 It can affect your palms, the sides of your fingers, and the soles of your feet.
-It’s most common in people in their 20s, 30s, and 40s, but can happen at any age.
+It’s most common in people in their 20s, 30s, and 40s.
+But it can happen at any age.

 Dyshidrotic eczema is a certain form of this skin inflammation.
 It can cause mild to severe symptoms.
-In some cases, it causes symptoms that go away in a few weeks with no treatment or with use of hand lotion.
+In some cases, symptoms go away in a few weeks with no treatment or just with using hand lotion.
 More often, it happens over many months or years.

 What causes dyshidrotic eczema?